JOMI logo

 Background

 Traumatic anterior shoulder instability often results in the compromise of both the anterior labrum and the anterior capsule, causing a traditional Bankart lesion.
-Bankart lesions have a prevalence of 97% in all first-time dislocators, which can predispose the patient to recurrent instability.1 Other risk factors that predispose the patient to recurrent instability are young age at the time of the initial event (less than 20 years of age), participation in a competitive sport, playing a sport that is overhead or includes impact, preoperative shoulder laxity and signs on plain radiographs significant for instability (Hill-Sachs and loss of glenoid contour).2 Multi-center trials have shown that patients who receive treatment earlier in their course of instability (i.e. the first-time dislocator) are more likely to undergo an arthroscopic Bankart repair and are less likely to have bone loss or other biceps pathology.3 With a thorough preoperative workup and careful patient selection, arthroscopic Bankart repairs have shown recurrence rates of 8% at 2-year follow up and 22% at mean follow-up of 6.3 years.4-5
+Bankart lesions have a prevalence of 97% in all first-time dislocators, which can predispose the patient to recurrent instability.1 Other risk factors that predispose the patient to recurrent instability are young age at the time of the initial event (less than 20 years of age), participation in a competitive sport, playing a sport that is overhead or includes impact, preoperative shoulder laxity and signs on plain radiographs significant for instability (Hill-Sachs and loss of glenoid contour).2 Multi-center trials have shown that patients who receive treatment earlier in their course of instability (i.e. the first-time dislocator) are more likely to undergo an arthroscopic Bankart repair and are less likely to have bone loss or other biceps pathology.3 With a thorough preoperative workup and careful patient selection, arthroscopic Bankart repairs have shown recurrence rates of 8% at 2-year follow up and 22% at mean follow-up of 6.3 years.4,5

 Focused History

 A 16-year-old competitive male skier presented to the orthopedic clinic after having sustained a fall and dislocation of the right shoulder.
 The patient is otherwise healthy and has had no prior injuries to the shoulder nor has he had any dislocation of the left shoulder.
-The injury happened 1 week prior to presenting to clinic and the patient has been using a sling for comfort since that time.
+The injury happened 1 week prior to presenting to the clinic and the patient has been using a sling for comfort since that time.
 His chief complaint at this time is instability of the shoulder as well as a lack of confidence throughout range of motion.

 Focused Physical Exam